entropyxyz/sdk/docs/classes/signing.default.md

 • **new default**(`«destructured»`): [`default`](signing.default.md)

-Constructs a new instance of the `SignatureRequestManager` class.
+Initializes a new instance of `SignatureRequestManager`.

 #### Parameters